zcash/zips/draft-hopwood-coinbase-balance.rst

   As in Bitcoin, the remaining value in the transparent transaction value pool of a non-coinbase transaction is available to miners as a fee.
-That is, the sum of those values for non-coinbase transactions in each block is treated as an implicit input to the transaction value balance of the block's coinbase transaction.
+That is, the sum of those values for non-coinbase transactions in each block is treated as an implicit input to the transaction value balance of the block's coinbase transaction (in addition to the implicit input created by issuance).

   The remaining value in the transparent transaction value pool of coinbase transactions in blocks prior to NU-X is destroyed.
-From activation of NU-X, this remaining value is required to be zero; that is, all of the available fees MUST be consumed by outputs of the coinbase transaction.
+From activation of NU-X, this remaining value is required to be zero; that is, all of the available balance MUST be consumed by outputs of the coinbase transaction.

   **Consensus rules:**